All Saints Episcopal Parish

 Through worship of God, creative service, outreach, mission, music, challenging education for discipleship, deeds rather than words which proclaim our beliefs, and care and concern for the people of our community, this congregation seeks the welfare of the city and its people.

-We welcome people from all different religious traditions, and our membership includes those from a variety of traditions:
+We welcome people from all different religious traditions, and non any given Sunday, our congregation might include

 •Believers and agnostics,

 •The whole spectrum of sexual and gender identity,

 •Those who hope for a better world and those who struggle to hold onto hope,

 •Diversity of race and ethnicity, all classes and abilities.